troykyo/dssloopholes.github.io/category/sustainability/Biobased Materials.md

   <div class="overlay-text">
     <h3> Biobased Materials </h3>
  Biobased materials are considered sustainable depending on many factors, including recyclability and how they are made and how they can rejuvenate clothing.
-Biomaterials are considered circular when they can decompose into the ecosystem or can be easily recycled/reused.    <br><br><strong> VET </strong>
+Biomaterials are considered circular when they can decompose into the ecosystem or can be easily recycled/reused.    <br><br><strong> VET: </strong>
 How can you change to a biobased materials?
-    <br><br><strong> HEI </strong>
+    <br><br><strong> HEI: </strong>
 How can you create a system that restores clothing in use by biorejuvinating the material or coating?
   </div>
 </div>